For millions of people, the question of whether to drink isn't about health or preference. It's about faith.

 Islam: The Most Complex Picture

-Islam has the strictest prohibition on alcohol among major world religions.
+Islam has a strong prohibition on alcohol.
 The Quran forbids intoxicants outright, and the Prophet Muhammad stated: 'If it intoxicates in a large amount, it is forbidden even in a small amount.'

 Clear enough.
 But what counts as alcohol?